7 Steps To Create Your Own Online Business

 Step 1 – Buy hosting for your website

-The first step to create a blog is to buy a hosting package – There are many to choose from but I personally recommend and use Dreamhost.
-Hosting is a necessary step in your Blog setup as it will be the place where your website will live.
+The first step to create a site is to buy a hosting package – There are many to choose from but I personally recommend and use Dreamhost.
+Hosting is a necessary step in your website setup as it will be the place where your business will live.

-Without a hosting package, there is no blog or website!
+Without a hosting package, there is no website!